CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.36.markdown

 NSBundle(forClass: <#ClassFromPodspec#>)
 ```

-This will then work for both ways of integration.
+This will then work for both frameworks and static libraries.
 There are only very rare cases, where you want to reference the main bundle directly or indirectly, e.g. by using `[UIImage imageNamed:]`.

-The advantage, we have now with the improved resource handling is, that resources wouldn't conflict when they have the same names, because they are namespaced by the framework bundle.
+The advantage to the improved resource handling is that resources won't conflict when they have the same names.
+They are namespaced by the framework bundle.
-Furthermore we don't have to apply anymore the build rules ourself to the resources as e.g. asset catalogs and storyboards need to be compiled.
+Furthermore we don't have to apply the build rules ourself to the resources as e.g. asset catalogs and storyboards need to be compiled.
+This should decrease build times for project using Pods that include many resources.

 ### More about Frameworks

 If you want learn more about Frameworks, take a look into the [Framework Programming Guide](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html#//apple_ref/doc/uid/10000183-SW1).
-Even when this was not written specifically for the new Cocoa Touch Frameworks, how Apple calls them in their Xcode target template, those are mostly the same to the classic OS X frameworks, so this document is still a helpful introduction.
+Even though this was not written specifically for the new Cocoa Touch Frameworks, how Apple calls them in their Xcode target template, those are mostly the same to the classic OS X frameworks, so this document is still a helpful introduction.

 ## Updating